MoritzBrueckner/aura/Backends/readme.md

-The backends are enabled by default, but if you want to only use the generic Haxe sources (for performance comparisons e.g.), compile your Kha project with the command line flag `-aura-no-backend`.
+The backends are enabled by default, but if you want to only use the generic Haxe sources (for performance comparisons e.g.), compile your Kha project with the command line flag `--aura-no-backend`.

 ## Folder Structure